ManianVSS/Invoker/README.md

 # Invoker
-Invoker is launcher tool to work with multiple environments.
+Invoker is launcher tool for software development/engineering on multiple environments.

 Refer to wiki pages at https://github.com/ManianVSS/Invoker/wiki for more info.